Pin Ups: Recording

-Pin Ups was recorded at the Château d'Hérouville in Hérouville, France, and lasted for three weeks, from July to August 1973.
-Having just recorded the album Tanx there, T. Rex frontman Marc Bolan recommended the studio to Bowie.
-The Château had also become popularised after Elton John recorded his 1972 album Honky Château there.
+Pin Ups was recorded at the Château d'Hérouville in Hérouville, France, in sessions lasting for three weeks from July to August 1973.
+The venue was chosen after being recommended by Marc Bolan, whose band T. Rex who had just recorded Tanx there.
 It was co-produced by Bowie and Ken Scott and marked the final collaboration between the two.
-O'Leary writes that rehearsing consisted of playing the band the original track a few times before recording began.
+According to O'Leary, rehearsing consisted of playing the band the original track a few times before recording began.
 Tensions were high during the sessions.
-Bolder, believing he was unwanted, recorded his bass parts quickly and departed.
-Meanwhile, Richardson recalled Ronson overworking himself: "He did everything in the studio, he tuned everybody's instruments, he worked on all the arrangements ... [he had] a tremendous burden on him"; he also grew wary of his future after the collapse of the Spiders.
+Bolder, believing he was unwanted, recorded his bass parts quickly and left.
+Richardson recalled Ronson overworking himself: "He did everything in the studio, he tuned everybody's instruments, he worked on all the arrangements ... [he had] a tremendous burden on him;" he also grew wary of his future after the collapse of the Spiders.
 Scott was facing personal issues on top of pressure from his management company to leave over MainMan not paying him royalties, while Bowie had, in O'Leary's words, an "increasingly remote and truculent attitude in the studio".

-A version of the Velvet Underground's "White Light/White Heat" was recorded during the sessions.
-It was never released; Bowie donated the backing track to Ronson for his 1975 solo album Play Don't Worry.
+A version of the Velvet Underground's "White Light/White Heat" was recorded during the sessions but went unreleased; Bowie donated the backing track to Ronson for his 1975 solo album Play Don't Worry.
 The Beach Boys' "God Only Knows" was also attempted during the sessions, but was left abandoned.
-Bowie would later cover it for the aborted Astronettes project in October 1973, while he officially covered it for 1984's Tonight.
-The sessions were put on hold on 16 July for the recording of Scottish singer Lulu's covers of Bowie's tracks "Watch That Man" and "The Man Who Sold the World".
-The Pin Ups personnel contributed to the recording, including Bowie, Ronson, Garson, Bolder and Dunbar.
+The sessions were put on hold in mid-July for the recording of the Scottish singer Lulu's covers of Bowie's tracks "Watch That Man" and "The Man Who Sold the World".
+The Pin Ups personnel contributed to the recording.

 Pin Ups was the first of two "1960s nostalgia" albums that Bowie had planned to release.
 The second would have contained Bowie covering his favourite American artists, but was never recorded.
 Rumoured tracks to have appeared for the project include the Stooges' "No Fun", the Lovin' Spoonful's "Summer in the City" and Roxy Music's "Ladytron".
 Bowie also considered making a Pin Ups sequel: he had compiled a list of songs he wanted to cover, some of which showed up on his later releases of Heathen (2002) and Reality (2003).